How Effective is the Pill?

 The pill is most effective when taken properly.
 Different pills will have different instructions for taking them, which you should always follow when possible.
 If you forget to take the pill or take your usual dose late it can reduce the effectiveness of the pill and put you at risk of getting pregnant.

-Both types of pill must be taken regularly in order to protect you properly against pregnancy.
-The combined pill is taken once a day, at roughly the same time, for 21 days in a row.
-This is followed by a 7-day ‘break’ period when you take no pills.
-The mini-pill should be taken once, every day, with no break period.
+Both types of pill must be taken regularly in order to protect you against unintended pregnancy.
+The combined pill is taken once a day, at the same time, for 21 days in a row.
+This is traditionally followed by a 7-day ‘break’ period when you take no pills before starting the next pack.

 How effective is it?

-If taken correctly, the combined pill (COC) is effective in over 99% of cases.
-This means that less than 1 in 100 women taking it in one year will get pregnant.
+If taken correctly, both the combined pill (COCP) and mini pill (POP) are effective in over 99% of cases.
+This means that fewer than 1 in 100 women taking it in one year will get pregnant.

 How soon after I start taking the pill will it be effective?

-Different pills will be effective from different points from when you start taking it:
+Different pills will be effective from different points from when you start taking them:

-With the combined pill (COC), you will be protected against pregnancy immediately if you start taking it on the first day of your period.
+With the combined pill (COCP), you will be protected against pregnancy immediately if you start taking it anytime from the first to the fifth day of your period.
 You will not need to use additional types of contraception.
 If you start your pill on any other day during your menstrual cycle, however, you will need to use condoms or another form of contraception for the first 7 days of taking it before it will be an effective protection against pregnancy.

-With the mini-pill or progestogen-only pill (POP), you will also be protected from pregnancy straight away if you start taking it on the first day of your menstrual cycle.
-If you start it any later than the 5th day, you will need to use an additional method of contraception until the 3rd day of taking the pill.
+With the mini-pill or progestogen-only pill (POP), you will also be protected from pregnancy straight away if you start taking it anytime from the first to the fifth day of your menstrual cycle.
+If you start it any later than the 5th day, you will need to use an additional method of contraception for 48 hours after starting your pill (e.g. until you’re on the third day of taking the mini pill).

 Is the pill more effective than other forms of contraception?

-The contraceptive pill is one of the most effective forms of contraception.
+The contraceptive pill is a highly effective form of contraception when taken properly.
 No one contraceptive is 100% effective in preventing pregnancy, and most forms will have some side effects, so it is worth shopping around to work out what will be best for you.

-- Male condoms are 98% effective when used correctly, and female condoms are 95% effective in preventing pregnancy in every 100 cases per year.
+- When used correctly, male condoms are 98% effective and female condoms are 95% effective in preventing pregnancy in every 100 cases per year.

-- Latex diaphragms and latex caps (when used with spermicide) are 92-96% effective in preventing pregnancy in 100 cases per year.
+- Latex diaphragms (when used with spermicide) are 94% effective in preventing pregnancy in 100 cases per year.

-- Other forms, such as the contraceptive patch and the vaginal ring are also more than 99% effective when used correctly, meaning that less than 1 in 100 women will get pregnant per year when using them.
+- Other forms, such as the contraceptive patch and the vaginal ring, are also more than 99% effective when used correctly, meaning that fewer than 1 in 100 women will get pregnant per year when using them.
+Female sterilisation and male vasectomy are also more than 99% effective at preventing pregnancy per 100 women per year.

 The main advantages of the pill are that it is a fully reversible form of contraception, easy and convenient to take daily.